sfermigier/presentations/2025-roadmap-alliance/presentation.md

     Adopt this powerful principle to ensure that taxpayer-funded software originates from, and benefits, the European ecosystem.
 2.  **Define Clear Criteria for "European Open Source"** Establish a robust definition to prevent misuse and ensure public funds support genuinely sovereign projects.
-3.  **Create a Public Directory of Sovereign Solutions** Build a trusted, curated repository of recommended European Open Source solutions to guide public procurement officers.
+3.  **Support Evaluation and Guidance for EU Open Source Solutions** To empower public bodies to make informed, sovereign choices.
+4.  **Leverage Pre-Commercial Procurement for EU Open Source Development** To co-develop innovative solutions tailored to Europe's public sector needs.

 ---

 ## **A Cornerstone Proposal: Defining "European Open Source"**

-To make policies like "European Preference" effective, we must first have a clear, robust definition to prevent "open washing".
+To make policies like "European Preference" effective, we must first have a clear, robust definition to prevent "open washing" and "sovereign washing".

 **Proposed Criteria for a "European Open Source" Solution:**